Passeig de Gràcia

-Passeig de Gràcia is one of the most beautiful—and expensive—avenues that runs through the center of Barcelona.
-The thoroughfare links the Placa Catalunya in the Eixample district to the eponymous Gracia neighborhood, and is home to a number of fantastic modernista and art nouveau buildings, including some stunners by Antoni Gaudí.
+Running through the center of Barcelona, Passeig de Gràcia is one of the city’s most beautiful—and expensive—avenues.
+Barcelona’s answer to Paris’ Champs-Élysées, the thoroughfare links the Plaça de Catalunya to the eponymous Gràcia neighborhood.
+It’s home to a number of fantastic modernista and art nouveau buildings, including Gaudí’s La Pedrera (Casa Milà) and Casa Batlló, both of which hold UNESCO World Heritage status.

 The Passeig de Gràcia is essentially a large open-air museum featuring a number of incredible buildings all on one avenue.
 Admire the works of many notable modernist architects while shopping along the Champs-Élysées of Barcelona at high-end boutiques such as Prada and Gucci.